timmywertz/art-api-exam/README.md

 ### Response 404 Not Found

 The requested resource could not be found.
 You may be trying to access a record that does not exist, or you may have supplied an invalid URL.

+### Response 409 Conflict

+The requested resource has already been created.

 ### Response 500 Internal Server Error